DouglasUrner/Frameworks/Game Design & Programming/Running-Notes.md

 # 2018.05.30

-Algoritms - challenge scaled by ruberic:
+Algorithms - challenge scaled by ruberic:
+- NY: (high) notes and an attempt, but unable to create a complete/working implementation, or needing substantial assisstance.
-- AP: Use exactly what was presented
+- AP: Use exactly what was presented (reproduce examples from class, high end score if done from notes and/or without assistance)
 - PR: Combine
 - EX: Discover new (research); develop tests